-A ground system using buried rods and/or a ground counterpoise (wires radiating out from the antenna) can reduce receive interference and help prevent electrical shock or damage due to electrostatic discharge (ESD).
-The ARRL Antenna Book provides examples.
-A ground is a definite requirement when you use a whip, vertical, and other antenna that lacks an inherent counterpoise.
-The ground can be connected to the KX3 at the thumb screw indicated below, on the right side panel.
+Connecting the chassis to a driven ground rod can provide some protection against lightning and damage due to electrostatic discharge (ESD).
+When used in a building, the rod should also be bonded to other building grounds.
+Connect the ground (or a counterpoise for a whip or single-wire antenna) to the KX3 at the thumb screw indicated below, on the right side panel.
 The back thumb screw on the left side can also be used.

-Portable Station Ground: When you're operating from a temporary location, you can use one or more radials as a ground counterpoise.
+Portable Station Ground: When you're operating from a temporary location, you can use one or more radials as a counterpoise.
 This can simply be a set of wires tied together at one of the KX3's ground points, then laid out on the ground in all directions.
-When possible, use at least one 1/4-wavelength radial for each band used.
+When possible, use at least one 1/4- wavelength radial for each band used.
 The length in feet can be calculated from 234 divided by F, where F is the operating frequency in MHz.
-On 20 m (14-14.35 MHz), the length would be about 16.5 feet.
+If the wires are laying on the ground, subtract about 20% from their length.
+Random-length (untuned) counterpoise wires can also be used when necessary.